ag143/Az-900/Module5.md

 ## Azure Active Directory
 - Identity and Access Management service in Azure
 - Identities management – users, groups, applications
+- `IT Administrators` can use Azure AD to control access to applications and resources based on their business requirements
+- `Application management`
+You can manage your cloud and on-premises apps by using Azure AD.
-- Access management – subscriptions, resource groups, roles, role assignments, authentication & authorization settings, etc.
+Access management – subscriptions, resource groups, roles, role assignments, authentication & authorization settings, etc.
+-  `device management` It also allows for device-based Conditional Access policies to restrict access attempts to only those coming from known devices, regardless of the requesting user account.
-- Used by multiple Microsoft cloud platforms
+- U can also `connect to your existing AD using Azure AD connect` sed by multiple Microsoft cloud platforms
 Azure
 Microsoft 365
 Office 365
 Live.com services (Skype, OneDrive, etc.)

 ### single sign on
 Login (give credentials once, açcess all services) eg - Login into one Google account, get signed into all other services like Gmail, YouTube, drive etc.